 - If finances are a concern, check out ECC’s Scholarships.
 Our Financial Aid web pages have all the information you need.
 We have a special Return 2 Learning Scholarship specifically for students age 25 and older who have not attended college in the past five years; details are on the Scholarship linked page above.

 - There’s lots of information online, but sometimes it’s nice to visit one-on-one with someone.
-At any time in the process, feel free to call, email, or stop in and visit with our ECC Admissions Office Staff.
+At any time in the process, feel free to call, email, or stop in and visit with our Admissions Office Staff.

 Seven easy steps to Admission